-- 1 lime sliced in wedges
+- 1 Lime, sliced in wedges

-- Guacamole (we just used wholly guacamole from the store)
+- Guacamole, we just used wholly guacamole from the store

-- Corn tortillas
+- Corn Tortillas

 - Add the flank steak and place in the fridge to marinate for at least 30 minutes up to overnight.

 - Cook the meat for 6 min and flip for another 5-8 min.
 Flank steak does not have much fat so you really should serve this more like medium verses well done, otherwise the meat will be chewy instead of juicy.

 - Remove the meat from the grill to a cutting board and tent with foil for 6-10 min.